quintin-lee/NVCode/README.md

 - Automatic formatting on save for a clean codebase.
 - Intelligent autocompletion for increased productivity.
 - Utilizes Neovim's built-in LSP for robust language support.
-- Comprehensive language support including C/C++, Shell, Python, Lua, Java, Rust, and Markdown.
+- Comprehensive language support including C/C++, Shell, Python, Lua, Java, Rust, Go and Markdown.
-- Debugging support for C/C++, Python, and other languages.
+- Debugging support for C/C++, Python, Java, Go and other languages.
 - Integrated REST client for web development and testing.
 - Default theme: OneDark, for a modern and sleek interface.